UCSD-SUMS/latex-sp17-intermediate-workshop/README.md

 (This is a follow up to the introductory workshop, which can be found [here](https://github.com/UCSD-SUMS/latex-sp17-intro-workshop).)

+You can follow along with the [live code document](https://www.sharelatex.com/project/590cfdc6d50983d3138d86d5).

 # Topics Covered

 * Math Mode Tricks